 Reduce your home loan interest

-Taking advantage of changes in Base Lending Rate (which influences home loan interest rate), remortgage is a great way to reduce the monthly instalment on your home loan should you apply for it when BLR is dipping or when a better interest rate is offered by the banks.
+A remortgage is a great way to reduce the monthly instalment on your home loan should you get a better interest rate offered by the banks.

 Change from Fixed Rate to Variable Rate and vice versa